 In the Action Camera Center you can fix video clips or add effects that highlight the action sequences in the video.
-To open the Action Camera Center, select a video clip on the timeline and then select Tools > Action Camera Center.
+To open the Action Camera Center, in the Edit module, select a video clip on the timeline and then select Tools > Action Camera Center.